United Kingdom

 Real estate investment trust (REIT) regime

-A UK REIT is exempt from UK tax on both rental income and gains relating to its qualifying property rental business, and, since 6 April 2019, gains on the sale of shares in qualifying UK property-rich companies.
+A UK REIT is exempt from UK tax on both rental income and gains relating to its qualifying property rental business, as well as gains on the sale of shares in qualifying UK property-rich companies.

 Profits from activities of the REIT other than the property rental business (the ‘residual business’) are subject to corporation tax in the normal way.

-Tax is effectively levied at investor level (subject to the tax status of investors) on their share of rental income which is distributed to them by the REIT as a property income distribution (PID) on which 20% withholding tax is applied subject to certain exemptions.
-Distributions of exempt gains are treated in the same way i.e. as PIDs.
+Tax is effectively levied at the investor level (subject to the tax status of investors) on their share of rental income that is distributed to them by the REIT as a property income distribution (PID) on which 20% withholding tax (WHT) is applied, subject to certain exemptions.
+Distributions of exempt gains are treated in the same way (i.e. as PIDs).

-Shareholders are generally treated as receiving property income which is subject to corporation tax/income tax at the investor’s marginal tax rate.
-However, investors who are exempt from UK tax, can reclaim any withholding tax to put them into a position equivalent to investing directly in UK real estate.
+Shareholders are generally treated as receiving property income, which is subject to corporation tax/income tax at the investor’s marginal tax rate.
+However, investors who are exempt from UK tax can reclaim any WHT to put them into a position equivalent to investing directly in UK real estate.

-For non-resident investors, it may be possible to reclaim some or all of the withholding tax on dividends, depending on the terms of any relevant double tax treaty.
+For non-resident investors, it may be possible to reclaim some or all of the WHT on dividends, depending on the terms of any relevant double tax treaty (DTT).

 Qualifying asset holding company (QAHC) regime